bertbesser/dvc-deps-management/blog-article.md

 In [A walkthrough of DVC](https://blog.codecentric.de/en/2019/03/walkthrough-dvc/) we trained a classifier for hand-written numbers.
 The walkthrough showed how implementing a DVC-pipeline makes all of data loading, preprocessing, training, performance evaluation, etc. fully reproducible.
 The gist is that DVC _versions_ training data, (hyper-)parameters, code and trained models _together_.
-In particular, a DVC project builds on top of a Git repository, which implements all necessary versioning.
+In particular, a DVC project resides in a Git repository, which implements all necessary versioning (see the following figure).

-For those of you in a hurry, here is a quick summary of the walkthrough.
-We create an ML pipeline to classify hand-written numbers.
-The definition of the pipeline is versioned in the Git repository in which the DVC project resides (see the following figure).
 Binary data, such as e.g. training data and trained models, are located in DVC's so-called cache.
 In particular, for each version of the pipeline, the cache contains different versions of all binary data.
-However, cache data is _not_ stored in the Git repository itself, but in a so-called remote, which resides outside of the Git repository.
+However, cache data is _not_ stored in the Git repository itself, but in a separate so-called remote.
 When checking out a specific version of the pipeline from the Git repository, DVC takes care of fetching cache data from the remote that matches the current pipeline version.

 ![dvc remote](https://blog.codecentric.de/files/2019/03/dvc_remote.jpg)